Other Useful Links

 http://www.fauna.org.au

-Australian Government Department of Agriculture, Fisheries and Forestry
+Australian Government Department of Agriculture, Water and the Environment

-The Australian Government Department of Sustainability, Environment, Water, Population and Communities develops and implements national policy, programs and legislation to protect and conserve Australia's environment and heritage.
+The Australian Government Department of Agriculture, Water and the Environment work to protect and strengthen Australia’s agriculture, water resources, the environment and our heritage.

 Australian Society for Veterinary Pathology (ASVP)